tnix100/CF-Email-Worker/README.md

 ## Adding a custom domain
+> [!NOTE]
+> This will only work if you are using Cloudflare for your domain's DNS.

 I recommend adding a custom domain to your Worker and disabling the default .workers.dev trigger.
 This will allow you to set up WAF rules to block requests that do not come from your server, which will prevent others from wasting your daily Worker requests and add more security to your Worker. <br /> ![.](https://u.cubeupload.com/tnix100/workertriggers.png) <br /> ![.](https://u.cubeupload.com/tnix100/workerwaf.png)